tlorans/ClimateRisks/docs/source/climate_investing/self_decarbonization.md

 ```

 In this example, we can see that almost all yearly portfolio decarbonization comes from the rebalancement process (sequential decarbonization).
 This is typically what we can expect if we use backward-looking data for such a forward-looking exercice.

-## Key Takeaways

-- A time-proofed portfolio alignment strategy should relies mostly on self-decarbonization, rather than sequential decarbonization

-- Barahhou et al. (2022) introduced the concept of net zero backtesting and the self-decarbonization ratio

-- Improving the self-decarbonization ratio calls for the integration of forward looking metrics such as the carbon footprint dynamics for example

-- The second part of this course will focus on other forward-looking metrics that can be useful for improving the self-decarbonization ratio